breylaude/blog/_posts/2018-08-29-announcing-layer-13.md

 ---

 {: .box-warning}
-DISCLAIMER `ilovela.in` is no longer running, and we have moved to `welovela.in` instead, <span style="color:purple">running on different software</span>, but with all the same cool people.
+DISCLAIMER layer 12 is no longer running, and we have moved to `welovela.in` instead, <span style="color:purple">running on different software</span>, but with all the same cool people.
 The article here has been left unmodified apart from this disclaimer.

 {: .box-warning}
-DISCLAIMER 2  welovela.in is no longer running, most of the community have moved on to various other instances, the article as been left unmodified apart from this disclaimer
+DISCLAIMER 2 layer 12 is no longer running, most of the community have moved on to various other instances, the article as been left unmodified apart from this disclaimer

-Ego is up and running!

 <span style="color:red">Layer 13 of the Protocol Seven System</span>.

-<span style="color:red">Layer 13 - hosted at ilovela.in - is my Mastodon instance.</span>.
+<span style="color:red">Layer 13 - is my Mastodon instance.</span>.

 Mastodon is a twitter-like social network, and it has a couple of neat points to it: